morteng/aitools_server/README.md

  * It's not a web app, it's a native .exe
  * Photoshop/image editor integration with live update
- * text to image, inpainting, image interrogation, face fixing, upscaling, tiled texture generation with preview
+ * text to image, inpainting, image interrogation, face fixing, upscaling, tiled texture generation with preview, nsfw options, alpha mask subject isolation (background removal)
  * Adjustable inpaint size tool, useful for outpainting/mixing too
  * Drag and drop images in as well as paste images from windows clipboard
  * Pan/zoom with thousands of images on the screen